WevHatesPHP/WevHatesPHP/README.md

 <br>

 <h2>📃Note:</h2>
-<p>I intend to make websites just to improve my knowledge and for fun initially, in addition to studying more and more to be a Fullstack and also create Mobile Applications and become a professional in both professions, I want to create Bots for Discord, create Indie games and start creating music in FL Studio as a hobby, finally study about AI to create several of them!</p>
+<p>I intend to make websites just to improve my knowledge for fun initially, but I intend to study more and more to be a Fullstack, also create Mobile Applications, and create Databases and become professional and in both professions, I want to create Bots for Discord, create Indie games and start creating music in FL Studio as a hobby, and in the future I will look for more areas of programming and learn more and more!</p>
 <br>

 ![Views](https://komarev.com/ghpvc/?username=Wev237&color=blueviolet)